MyArtGallery

 What Is Figurative Art and Why Hobart Collectors Are Embracing It

-Hobart's Art Geography: Where Figurative Galleries Cluster and Why Location Matters
+Where Hobart's Figurative Galleries Are and Why It Matters

-North Hobart, just northwest of the city centre, has emerged as a secondary hub for contemporary art.
-Contemporary Art Tasmania is located here, representing a shift toward artist-run and experimental galleries in the inner-north suburbs.
-North Hobart itself has undergone significant cultural renaissance—Elizabeth Street in North Hobart is now dotted with independent galleries, studios, design shops, and restaurants, creating an alternative arts precinct distinct from but complementary to the CBD.
-For collectors seeking emerging artists and less conventional approaches to figurative work, North Hobart often offers discovery, experimentation, and lower price points than some CBD establishments.
-Public transport via Metro Tasmania connects both areas efficiently; parking is available throughout, though it can be tight during peak hours near Salamanca.
+North Hobart, sitting northwest of the city centre, has become the second hub for contemporary work.
+Contemporary Art Tasmania is based here, reflecting a shift toward artist-run and experimental spaces in the inner-north.
+Elizabeth Street in North Hobart now has independent galleries, studios, design shops, and restaurants scattered along it, forming an arts precinct that's different from but works alongside the CBD one.
+Collectors hunting emerging artists and less traditional figurative work often find what they want in North Hobart, plus lower prices than some CBD spots.
+Metro Tasmania buses connect both areas, and there's parking around, though it gets tight near Salamanca during busy times.

 Figurative Art in Hobart: Local Context and Collecting Trends